maytees/shelf/src/fuzzy/README.md

 > [!NOTE]
 > This is a forked version of `https://github.com/galib45/fuzzypicker`.
-> I do not own this code
+> I do not own this code.
+I just modified it and applied some fixes

 # Fuzzypicker